Vortexmind/image-lazy-loading/README.md

 For example, you can use Cloudflare's [image resizing URL scheme](https://developers.cloudflare.com/images/about) or Cloudinary's Remote image fetch URL [as shown here](https://cloudinary.com/documentation/fetch_remote_images#remote_image_fetch_url).
 Other providers may support similar URL based APIs.

+If you need specifically an image resizer for Cloudflare Image Resizing, [have a look at my other project here](https://github.com/Vortexmind/image-resizing)

 The worker has two environment variables that needs to be set in your `wrangler.toml` file alongside the other options.
 See the provided `wrangler.toml.example` included in this repository